Long Distance Relationships

 I’m often heard saying that I’ve learned more from the great sports coaches of our time (Phil Jackson, Nick Saban, Pep Guardiola) than most management trainings and material, and part of this is construction of a strong team.
 I don’t enjoy managing egos, so intentionally select for folks who display high levels of coachability and curiosity with the right amount of appropriate professional drive.

-As an example of this practice, consider session musicians - consummate professionals quitely behind some of the most influential music produced in the 20th and 21st centuries.
+As an example of this practice, consider session musicians - consummate professionals quietly behind some of the most influential music produced in the 20th and 21st centuries.
 A great example of this were the Swampers, with Rick Hall conjouring a kind of magic rarely seen before or since.

 Sure, rockstars are great for the spark of inguinity and allowing lightning to strike, but software engineering is a long game, and niche of managed database services and database service reliability engineering even more so.
 I need the longevity of a good session group.